 What to Bring

 Baggage allowances flying into Australia will vary according to your carrier, flight class and country of origin.
 Please check with your carrier prior to departure.
-Economy passengers are generally permitted more for international flights, as compared to domestic flights within Australia.
+Economy passengers are generally permitted more luggage allowance for international flights, as compared to domestic flights within Australia.
 This will significantly limit the number of things you can bring, especially if you will fly within Australia to get to your final destination.
 Therefore, it is essential to think the packing process through very carefully.
-You will be able to purchase most things upon arrival in Australia but the price may be higher than in your own country.
+You will be able to purchase most things upon arrival in Australia, but the price may be higher than in your own country.

 You should prepare a folder of documents to bring with you to Australia, including:

 - Offer of a place/admission letter from CQUniversity

 - Confirmation of Enrolment (COE) issued by CQUniversity

 - Receipts of payments (e.g. tuition fees, OSHC, bank statements etc.)

 - Original or certified copies of your academic transcripts and qualifications

 - Other personal identification documents, e.g. birth certificate, ID card, driver's licence